Lucevar/mw-immersion-mods/eit-immersion-wishlist.md

 Changes the effects of Blight Diseases to make them more interesting and unique, rather than just more potent versions of the common diseases.
 - [**Blighted Blight**](https://www.nexusmods.com/morrowind/mods/48631) by Necrolesian
 Implements the possibility of contracting blight diseases while out in a blight storm, using MWSE-lua
+- [**No Disease Labels**](https://www.nexusmods.com/morrowind/mods/48295) by RedFurryDemon -- you can no longer tell from the label whether an animal is blighted or not.

 **Wishlist**
 - Hanging around in sewers or swamps carries a risk of disease